loopbackio/loopback.io/pages/en/lb3/Model-definition-JSON-file.md

 tags: models
 sidebar: lb3_sidebar
 permalink: /doc/en/lb3/Model-definition-JSON-file.html
 summary: The model JSON file declaratively defines a LoopBack model.
+It's in either the <code>server</code> or <code>common</code> project sub-directory, depending on whether the model is server-only or defined for both server and client.
 ---

 ## Overview

-The LoopBack [Model generator](Model-generator.html) creates a model JSON file for each model in either the `server/models` or the `common/models` directory (depending on your response to the generator's prompts).
+The LoopBack [model generator](Model-generator.html) creates a model JSON file for each model in either the `server/models` or the `common/models` directory (depending on whether the model is server-only or defined on both server and client).
 The file is named <code><i>model-name</i>.json</code>, where _`model-name`_ is the model name; for example, `customer.json`.
 The model JSON file defines models, relations between models, and access to models.

-{% include important.html content="
+{% include note.html content="
 The LoopBack [model generator](Model-generator.html) automatically converts camel-case model names (for example MyModel) to lowercase dashed names (my-model).
 For example, if you create a model named \"FooBar\" with the model generator, it creates files `foo-bar.json` and `foo-bar.js` in `common/models`.
 However, the model name (\"FooBar\") will be preserved via the model's name property.